queuebitt/queuebitt.github.io/p5-economics.md

 *   Frost resistance gear mats
 *   Tier 3 armor turn in mats

 The more adventuresome may want to look into long term investments.
-It is mostly too late to invest into Phase 5.
+It is too late to invest into Phase 5.
 But there is still time to invest into items which will be in higher demand in Phase 6.

 *   Do your homework
 *   Set a budget